Eternity #1: My Grandfather's Trailer Home

 He begins: Riding alone in the bracing air of a Virginia

 This long in heaven my grandfather sees limits to perfection.
-He wakes up with headaches.
+He wakes up with sinus headaches.
 When the weather turns, his scars itch.
 The pipes knock when the hot water runs.
 The violets on the good china have been all but rubbed away.
 Every night the ginger tomcat sits outside the screen door and watches him, blinking.
 My grandfather knows better than to let an outdoor cat in.

 As a boy on the farm in Sparta, Michigan, he split wood for his blind mother.
 With a sharpened axe, he could skin shingles of hickory thin enough for her to whistle bird calls through.